New Belgium loves beer and saving the environment—and it does the latter with the help of Submittable’s grant management solution

 less submission review time

-Moving to Submittable saved weeks of time each grant cycle for ICED, all while helping their applicants with disabilities and aligning their 75-person review team
+Moving to Submittable saved weeks of time each grant cycle for ICED, all while helping applicants at all user levels and aligning a 75-person review team.